 Case Study

-Law firm: Breaking the B2B mould on social media
+Shoosmiths: Breaking the B2B law firm mould on social media

 This is how I led the social media channels of a law firm, seeing a 118% increase in LinkedIn followers, with impressions in the millions and engagements in the hundreds of thousands across a three-year period.